yaobinwen/robin_on_rails/linux/packaging/README.md

 The section ["4.4.2.
 Default rules file"](https://www.debian.org/doc/manuals/maint-guide/dreq.en.html#defaultrules) in the "Debian New Maintainers' Guide" explains how these tools are called.

+The installed `dh` program is a Perl script which calls other Perl modules.
+The supporting Perl modules are usually installed into the path `/usr/share/perl5/Debian/Debhelper`.

 ## The Other Tools

 This list will grow as I learn more about the Debian packaging tools.